bioinformatico/bioinformatico.github.io/_posts/2021-05-23-comparing-cypress-with-selenium.markdown

 There are several tools to test and automate interactions with the browser.
 Selenium is probably the best known.
 Selenium had its debut in 2004, but since then a number of similar testing tools have appeared as alternatives.
 Some examples are: Puppeteer, Playwright, Nightwatch and Cypress.
 In this entry I will compare the use of Cypress and Playwright to test a user's sign up to a Web app.

-## Test sign up with Selenium and Pytest
+## Testing user's signup with Selenium and Pytest

 The code I use here was adapted from the Linkedin Learning course "Learning Selenium" by Meaghan Lewis where she tests a Web app hosted on Heroku.
 For Selenium I used the Python bindings, pytest and pytest-html to generate a report.
 I created a python virtual environment and installed the required packages: